benlaud/hatch/README.md

   * `js/`: jQuery, Modernizr and Foundation scripts are copied from `bower_components/` to this directory, where they are minified and concatinated and enqueued in WordPress
   * Please note that you must run `grunt` in your terminal for the scripts to be copied.
 See [Gruntfile.js](https://github.com/linchpinagency/FoundationPress/blob/master/Gruntfile.js) for details

+## Hatch Foundation Mods

+We've added some modifications to Foundation to help combine functions together, please find them below.

+### Accordion + Equalize

+If you want to use Foundation's equalize function inside of an accordion, you will need to use out work-around.
+Why?
+When running Foundation's initialization, most scenarios will render `height: inherit;` on the element you are trying to watch.
+It does this because, technically, that element has no height - it is inside of an accordion section that you cannot see.

+We fix this by adding a callback on the accordion function when the parent accordion element has `data-accordion="has-equalize"`.
+If the accordion has this value on `data-accordion`, the equalize function is re-run after the accordion has been toggled.

 ## You may also find the following plugin(s) useful
 * [Linchpin Useful Plugins](http://github.com/linchpinagency/shortcodes/)